alexncayer/accsc560assign1.1/README.md

 })

-//Lines 64 to 67 focus on the server listening at HTTP port 8081, which allows people to test the server with applications like Postman whether it is with listUsers, addUser, showDetail, and/or deleteUser. var server = app.listen(8081, function () {
+//The last few lines of server.js focus on the server listening at HTTP port 8081, which allows people to test the server with applications like Postman whether it is with listUsers, addUser, showDetail, and/or deleteUser. var server = app.listen(8081, function () {
    var host = server.address().address
    var port = server.address().port